Yesterday in London, at about 11.25am, armed criminals attempted to rob a jewellery store in Piccadilly.

 Police officers – including Armed Response Vehicles – raced to the location and were on scene in less than 6 minutes.
 With little or no thought for their own safety, they chased and detained a suspect.
 He remains in custody in a South London Police Station.

 Yesterday in London, away from the headlines, police officers and their police staff colleagues went about their jobs.
-They searched for missing persons and they arrested domestic violence perpetrators.
+They looked for missing persons and they arrested domestic violence perpetrators.
 They investigated serious sexual offences and they searched knife crime suspects.
 They protected the vulnerable and they confronted the dangerous.
 And they did a thousand other things besides.

 Yesterday in London, hidden from public view, police officers and their colleagues were investigating terrorism, organised crime, human trafficking, child abuse and every other form of human wickedness.